Belfast workers caught in crosshairs of Boeing-Bombardier battle

 “I‘m not sure we would have had as much traction as quickly had we not been in the position we are in,” said Gavin Robinson, the local member of parliament for the DUP.

-That optimism was bolstered on Wednesday when Britain’s defense secretary warned the U.S. ruling could jeopardize Boeing’s relationship with Britain, one of its biggest overseas defense clients.
+That optimism was bolstered on Wednesday when Britain’s defence secretary warned the U.S. ruling could jeopardise Boeing’s relationship with Britain, one of its biggest overseas defence clients.

 May, who said she was “bitterly disappointed” by the Bombardier ruling, will have to balance placating the DUP with the need to secure an advantageous trade deal with the United States for when Britain leaves the EU in 2019, however.